 Seeing less of the ball means that taking advantage of each pass is crucial.
 The weight and accuracy of every ball must be spot on.

 Long-ball teams may not break down teams with short passes, creativity, and quick movements.
 Rather, their off-the-ball runs and accurate passes stretch opposing defenders.

 Often to wide areas of the field which opens up clear lanes to the goal via a cross or a ball back through the middle.

 For teams like this, crosses, long balls in the air, and set pieces need to be effective because you are essentially conceding possession to the opponent.

 Managers like Jose Mourinho have found an incredible amount of success playing this way.
 It requires players to be extremely disciplined and organized.

 They must know the exact right moments to spring forward.
 When they do, it’s quick and precise.
 From a fan’s perspective, playing this way can look very unattractive.

 Tactically, it’s equally difficult to perfect and should not be undermined.
-If the objective of the game is to win, how you get there is irrelevant.
+If the objective of the game is to win, how you get it is irrelevant.

 Passing is the most important skill in soccer.
 There are many ways to use passing to your advantage and it’s crucial that players at all levels continue to improve their passing ability.

 Players with the ability to perfectly place passes to teammates make teams very dangerous.

 Passing will be the most important aspect regardless of your philosophy on the style of play.
 To the untrained eye, it may not always look spectacular.

 When you see the tactics all come together, then a perfectly placed pass completes the build-up to a goal, it all starts to make sense.